Pinpoint tests — car equipped with OSC

 Yes

 INSTALL a new PCM.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 No

 REPAIR the electrical circuit.
-CHECK the system is working properly.
+CHECK the system for proper operation.

-B7: CHECK VEHICLE WIRING HARNESS FOR OPEN CIRCUIT
+B7: CHECKING THE VEHICLE'S WIRING HARNESS FOR AN OPEN CIRCUIT

 Yes